robertkent/card-only/README.md

-card-only
+Card Only
 =========

-Observer to disable a payment method based on product attribute
+Magento Observer to disable a payment method based on product attribute